A Guide to Legal Research in Costa Rica

 The Judicial Branch (Poder Judicial) of the Costa Rican government is made up of the Supreme Court, Appellate Courts and the Trial Courts, which are charged with the administration of justice.
 The administrative rules for the judicial branch are set forth in the Ley Organica del Poder Judicial.

 The Supreme Court is divided into four Chambers as follows: Chamber I (Sala Primera) is presided over by seven magistrates and it has jurisdiction over all civil and administrative matters.
 Chamber II (Sala Segunda) is presided over by five magistrates and has appellate jurisdiction over civil matters including family law, estates and labor law.
 Chamber III (Sala Tercera) is presided over by five magistrates and hears only criminal appeals.
 Chamber IV (Sala Cuarta) has exclusive jurisdiction over all constitutional matters.
-Each of the Chambers of the Supreme Court has a web site to provide general information to the general public as follows:
+Each of the Chambers of the Supreme Court has a web site to provide general information to the general public or search case law as follows:

 B. The Local Government